kit-data-manager/tomo_mapper/README.md

 This work is supported by the consortium NFDI-MatWerk, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the National Research Data Infrastructure – NFDI 38/1 – project number 460247524.

+All sample and test data included in this repository, if not otherwise specified, was contributed by participant projects of NFDI-Matwerk.
+Special thanks to participant project pp13.